AI4MT/AI4MT-experiment/README.md

-The experiment is based on 3 domains: data centers, autonomous vehicles, and automata.
+The experiment is based on 3 domains: data centres, autonomous vehicles, and automata.
 The following are the Gotten description of those case studies, and the 12 considered metamorphic relations:

-### Cloud case study
+### Data centres case study
 Taken from P. Gómez-Abajo, P. C. Cañizares, A. Núñez, E. Guerra, J. de Lara, Automated engineering of domain-specific metamorphic testing environments, Inf.
 Softw.
 Technol.
 157 (2023) 107164.

 ```